Double strangeness pentaquarks and other exotic hadrons in the $\Xi_b \to \Xi\ J/\Psi\ \phi$ decay: Molecular resonances in S=-2 sector

 Another possibility to adjust our model to the experimental data is to generate both resonances in the energy region where the $\Xi(1950)$ appears.
 As described in the PDG \cite{PDG} this state could be representing more than one $\Xi$ resonance, eventually merging into an apparent wide peak.
-With such a motivation we generated model VB 3, which, as can be seen in Fig. \ref{fig:VBM3} and Table \ref{Tab:VBlight}, produces two states close to the experimental position of the $\Xi(1950)$.
-Note that for this model we only need to modify three subtraction constants and the equivalent cut-off values are not larger than $1100~{\rm MeV}$ for all the channels.
-If our resonances were a bit wider, what can be achieved, for example, by coupling our VB channels with the PB ones, as discussed above, they would produce just one, but rather wide, peak in the experimental data, as it happens for $\Lambda(1405)$.
+With such a motivation we generated model VB3, which, as can be seen in Fig. \ref{fig:VBM3} and Table \ref{Tab:VBlight}, produces two states close to the experimental position of the $\Xi(1950)$.
+Note that this model required the modification of only three subtraction constants and the equivalent cut-off values are not larger than $1100~{\rm MeV}$ for all the channels.
+If our resonances were a bit wider, which could be achieved by coupling our VB channels with the PB ones, as discussed above, they would produce just one, but rather wide, peak in the spectrum.